 The Liouville superoperator $L$ is non-Hermitian because of $\Pi_{k\alpha}$.
 Some other important properties of $L$ are discussed in Appendix A. In particular, the relation $\bra{I}L=0$ holds, where the Liouville-Fock space bra-vector $\bra{I}$ corresponds to the unit operator~$I$.

 We focus our attention on asymptotic ($t\to\infty$) nonequilibrium steady-state situation, where the density matrix $\ket{\rho(t)}$ does not depend on time.
-Therefore the problem is reduced to the problem of finding the right zero-eigenvalue eigenvector of the non-Hermitian finite-dimensional Liouville superoperator
+Therefore the problem is reduced to the problem of finding the right zero-eigenvalue eigenvector (i.e., the null-space) of the non-Hermitian infinite-dimensional Liouville superoperator

 Knowing the solution of~\eqref{st-st_eq}, we can compute the steady-state current into the central region from $\alpha$ buffer zone as

 where

 is the current superoperator.